19hours/sg-statutes/Acts/Legal Profession Act.md

 (3) Without prejudice to the generality of subsection (2), rules made thereunder may —

-(a) prescribe the institutions of higher learning and the qualifications conferred thereby which may be recognised for the purposes of this Act;
+(a) prescribe the institutions of higher learning, and the courses provided and qualifications conferred thereby, which may be recognised for the purposes of this Act, and may include provisions for the review by the Board of the syllabus and contents of such courses and examinations leading to such qualifications;

+[20/2007 wef 01/06/2007]

 (b) specify the minimum standard of attainment, including the class of honours, to be achieved by persons who possess any of the prescribed qualifications;

 (c) prescribe such courses, tests or examinations to be undergone by persons who possess any of the prescribed qualifications;

-(d) provide for the exemption of any person or classes of persons from any of the provisions thereof ; and
+(d) provide for the exemption of any person or classes of persons from any of the provisions thereof by the Minister or by the Board; and

 [20/2007 wef 01/06/2007]